eldoy/presang/README.md

 # Presang
-Isomorphic server side rendered (SSR) HTML written in pure vanilla Javascript.
+Compact web application framework.
+Write isomorphic server side rendered (SSR) HTML applications in pure vanilla Javascript.

 Includes a minimal server.
 Layouts and pages are loaded into memory on startup for that blazing speed.
 Web pack is not needed, and package size is incredibly small at only 0.5Kb uncompressed!